choonginlee/PRETT/README.md

 ## Easy Running Example ##

 1. Make 'binstring' directory and run 'strings_extractor.sh' in the root directory.
-- It generates tokens from basic binaries of your own linux OS.
+It should generates tokens from basic binaries of your own linux OS.

 2. If strings are generated from binaries, the 'binstring/' directory should contain a lot of txt files which contain strings extracted from target binaries.